oiler-backup/architecture/README.md

 1. Run `make all`
 2. Access your browser by url http://127.0.0.1:80
-3. Run `make clean` to remove started container and built image or `stop-remove-container` to only remove container
+3. Run `make clean` to remove started container and built image or `make stop-remove-container` to only remove container

 ### VSCode Extention